jenperson/tt-tutorial/operations/dispatch_overhead.md

 ### 2. Dispatcher Behind

-This suboptimal scenario can occur when you have multiple short-duration kernels executing in rapid succession.
+This suboptimal scenario can occur either when you have multiple short-duration kernels executing in rapid succession or when the duration of a single kernel dispatch is large enough to exceed the duration of the executing kernels.

 ![Dispatch/Worker Dispatcher Behind Diagram](../assets/dispatcher-worker-handshake-behind.png)

 **What happens:**
 - The worker finishes a kernel and sends “done”.
 - The dispatcher is still catching up — the launch message for the next kernel is delayed.
-- Because of the delay, worker initialization starts late.
-- As a result, kernel execution is pushed out, increasing end-to-end latency.

-This scenario shows how tight workloads with small kernels can expose dispatcher lag.

 ### 3. Kernel Size Mismatch: N and N+1 Too Large